What the Forestry Commission offers at Alice Holt Forest and in the Forestry Commission's South District

 For further information please get in touch using the contact information opposite.

-Self-guided educational visits are a great alternative to our guided programmes and you are welcome to run a self-guided afternoon after a guided morning session.
-If you are planning a self-guided visit, please get in touch beforehand so we can help you get the most out of your visit; give you the opportunity to benefit from reduced coach parking charges; and make you aware of any other activities in the forest which may affect your visit.
+Self-guided educational visits are a great alternative to our guided programmes and there's also the option to run a self-guided afternoon after a guided morning session.
+If you are planning a self-guided visit please get in touch beforehand so we can help you get the most out of your visit, give you the opportunity to benefit from reduced coach parking charges and make you aware of any other activities in the forest which may affect your visit.

 Monitoring and evaluation is important to help us maintain our high standards and to meet both our own objectives and those of the groups with whom we work.